-- 1. If there is no expansion, what is the maximum number of cars that may actually travel from the stadium to the interstate per hour?
-Why is this number not equal to 33,000, as Dr. Lee suggested? - 2.
-If the cost for expanding a street were the same for each street, which street(s) would you recommend expanding to increase the capacity to 33,000?
-Which streets would you recommend expanding to get the total capacity of the system to 35,000 per hour?
+- 1. If there is no expansion, what is the maximum cars that may actually travel from the stadium state per hour?
+Why is this number not equal to Dr. Lee suggested? - 2.
+If the cost for expanding a street were the sar street, which street(s) would you recommend to increase the capacity to 33,000?
+Which str you recommend expanding to get the total cap system to 35,000 per hour?